fadihamad94/CATrustRegionMethod.jl/README.md

 This package is the implementation of a simple and practical adaptive trust-region method for finding stationary points of nonconvex functions with L-Lipschitz Hessians and bounded optimality gap.

 ## License
-CAT.jl is licensed under the [MIT License](https://github.com/fadihamad94/CAT-Journal/blob/master/LICENSE).
+TrustCAT.jl is licensed under the [MIT License](https://github.com/fadihamad94/CAT-Journal/blob/master/LICENSE).

 ## Installation
 Installing the CAT solver can be done in two different ways: